How to apply

 - If your organisation is not a registered charity, how the work furthers charitable purposes for public benefit

-- Summary of your approach to diversity, equity and inclusion
+- Summary of your approach to diversity, equity and inclusion (including actions you are taking, as well as policies)

 - Summary of your approach to safeguarding, as relevant